A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: Notation and Preliminary results

 Let $\nu$ be the isomorphism of character triples corresponding to $(\Pj,\Pj').$ By the arguement in \cite[Lemma 5.6]{FFZ}, for any $J\in\mS(G_{\theta},N)$ the bijection is $\big(\hH\times\N_H(J)\big)_{\theta}$-equivariant.

-The following result, known as the \emph{Butterfly Theorem}, reveals that the partial ordering of $\mathcal{H}$-triples only depends on the automorphisms of the normal subgroup induced via conjugation by the overgroup.
+The following result, known as the \emph{Butterfly Theorem}, reveals that the isomorphisms of $\mathcal{H}$-triples only depends on the automorphisms of the normal subgroup induced via conjugation by the overgroup.
 This theorem was first formally established in \cite[Theorem 5.3]{Spa17}, and we enhance it with Galois automorphisms and block induction.